Bendihossan/Phitter/README.md

-  home:retweets   Lists latest retweets for this user. home:timeline   Lists latest tweets from your followers. user user:show       Lists latest tweets from a user. user:timeline   Lists latest tweets from a user.
+  home:retweets   Lists latest retweets for this user. home:timeline   Lists latest tweets from your followers. user user:show       Lists info for a user. user:timeline   Lists latest tweets from a user.
 Defaults to you.
 ```